MAT496-Monsoon2025-SNU/virajapalleti-langsmith-MAT496/README.md

 - pull_prompt() grabs prompts created from LangSmith Hub.
 (We can set include_model=False to get just the template without the attached model)
 - .invoke() fills template variables with actual values.
 (This one lets us turn {question} into real questions)
 - convert_prompt_to_openai_format() converts LangChain prompts to OpenAI format
-- push_prompt() uploads prompts to the Hub [module03/PromptHub.ipynb](module03/PromptHub.ipynb)
+- push_prompt() uploads prompts to the Hub
+  [module03/PromptHub.ipynb](module03/PromptHub.ipynb)

-_Lesson03: PromptEngineeringLifecycle.ipynb_
+_Lesson03: PromptEngineeringLifecycle_

 - Started with a basic prompt template
 - Define prompt template with clear instructions
 - Load test dataset for evaluation
 - Run experiments and review outputs (as in used repetitions to check consistency + wanted to see if it gives the same answer again)
 - Adjust prompt based on failures/edge cases
-- Re-evaluate to confirm improvements [module03/PromptEngineeringLifecycle.ipynb](module03/PromptEngineeringLifecycle.ipynb)
+- Re-evaluate to confirm improvements
+  [module03/PromptEngineeringLifecycle.ipynb](module03/PromptEngineeringLifecycle.ipynb)

+_Lesson04: PromptCanvas_
+What it does? :
+Basically, Prompt Canvas helps you craft prompts using LLM's making the process easier for us.
+Instead of manually tweaking prompts over time, Canvashelps save tons of time and catches issues easily.
+Especially useful when you're not sure why a prompt isn't working.

+- AI suggestions = LLM itself will suggest improvements for your prompt.
+- Diff view = to see exactly what changed between versions, makes tracking very clear to follow.
+- Quick actions = Standardized operations you can apply across prompts.